 Rottweilers are the ultimate guard dogs, perfect for a family that needs a loyal companion to protect the home.
-Their courageous demeanor makes them highly attractive for many.
-But before you bring one home, the Rottweiler’s shedding can be a real concern.
+Their good-nature is something that meshes well into any family.
+But if you’re allergic to dogs, you may wonder how much Rottweilers shed.

 If you plan to raise a Rottweiler, shedding is unavoidable.
 In fact, it’s a natural process for these dogs.
 We’ll discuss the factors that affect shedding in these dogs.
 Plus, several tips for dealing with your Rottie’s shedding.

 RECOMMENDED: 57 Best Hypoallergenic Dogs